Will Smith Player Props: Dodgers vs. Orioles

-The Los Angeles Dodgers, including Will Smith (.205 batting average in his past 10 games), battle starter Grayson Rodriguez and the Baltimore Orioles at Oriole Park at Camden Yards, Monday at 7:05 PM ET.
+Will Smith -- with an on-base percentage of .318 in his past 10 games, 73 points lower than his season-long percentage -- will be in action for the Los Angeles Dodgers against the Baltimore Orioles, with Tyler Wells on the mound, on July 18 at 7:05 PM ET.

-He had a hitless performance in his previous game (0-for-2) against the Mets.
+He had two hits (going 2-for-3 with an RBI) in his last game against the Orioles.

 Will Smith Game Info & Props vs. the Orioles